 Scholarships and bursaries

-UBC Musqueam Scholarship
+> UBC Musqueam Scholarship

-Eligible Musqueam students must be studying at the University of British Columbia in their undergraduate, post baccalaureate, or graduate studies.
+Applicants must be a Musqueam band member studying at UBC in their undergraduate, post baccalaureate or graduate studies.

 The award is valued up to $5,500 annually and renewable for up to 4 years.